-Before version control, my career started in the technical computing field at National Center for Supercomputing Applications and later Wolfram Research.
+Before version control, my career started in the technical computing field at National Center for Supercomputing Applications and later Wolfram Research, makers of Mathematica.
 My focus was primarily on web-integrating scientific applications.

 I previously served on the Prairienet Board of Directors during its inception, and continue to be active in volunteerism and fund raising.